kensan0123/FreeBird/README.md

 When user push "Suggest" button, AI Assistant read all content in current article and returns Suggestion to improve it (That's all).

+## Project Status

+### Current Stage

+**Debelopment Stage**: Alpha(Active Development)

+This project is currently under active development and is not yet production-ready.

+### Implemented Features

+- ✅ AI-powerd article suggestion system
+- ✅ FastAPI backend with PostgreSQL database

+### In Progress

+- 🚧 Frontend development (technology stack to be decided)

 ## For Developers

 ### Technology Stack